Find out how your VAT invoices are affected by the reverse charge if you're a wholesale electronic communications supplier in the UK.

 If you’re supplying a combination of services, some within and some outside the reverse charge, you can separate them to apply the reverse charge only to those within.

-If, however, it’s impossible or impracticable for you to separate the services in this way, you can treat the whole supply as within the reverse charge.
+If it’s impossible or not practical for you to separate the services in this way, you can treat the whole supply as within the reverse charge.

-In addition to all the normal information required for a VAT invoice, you must also make a clear note on the invoice that:
+In addition to all the normal information needed for a VAT invoice, you must also make a clear note on the invoice that:

 - the domestic reverse charge applies